Egg Drop Soup

 Instructions

-• In a small pot, add vegetable oil and chopped garlic and fry for 30 seconds (do not burn garlic).
+- In a pot, add vegetable oil and chopped garlic and fry for 30 seconds (do not burn garlic).

-• Dissolve corn starch in 2 tablespoon of chicken broth (See Note 1).
-Add the rest of the chicken broth to pot, then add ginger, dissolved corn starch in chicken broth, 1/2 tsp white pepper, soy sauce, and sesame oil.
+- Dissolve corn starch in 3 tablespoon of chicken broth (See Note 1).
+Add the rest of the chicken broth to pot, then add ginger, dissolved corn starch in chicken broth, white pepper, soy sauce, sesame oil, and chicken bouillon powder.
 Bring to boil, and continue boiling for at least 5 minutes.

-• In a small measuring cup with a spout, beat 1 egg.
+- In a small measuring cup with a spout, beat 3 eggs.

-• Remove garlic and ginger pieces from soup (optional).
+- Remove garlic and ginger pieces from soup.

 Notes